 Kövesligethy was quite successful in his effort of developing the national seismological network.
 By the end of 1914, ten seismological stations had been set up in the country at the following locations: Budapest, Fiume (currently Rijeka, Croatia), Kalocsa, Kecskemét, Kolozsvár (currently Cluj-Napoca, Romania), Ógyalla (currently Hurbanovo, Slovakia), Szeged, Temesvár (currently Timisoara, Romania), Ungvár (currently Uzhgorod, Ukraine), Zágráb (currently Zagreb, Croatia).
 Unfortunately, Word War I stopped this promising progress.

-After a number of different modifications, transmutations and unifications, the Hungarian National Seismological Network is now operated by the Kövesligethy Radó Seismological Observatory that is a part of the Geodetic and Geophysical Institute (GGI), Research Centre for Astronomy and Earth Sciences (CSFK), Hungarian Academy of Sciences (MTA).
+After a number of different modifications, transmutations and unifications, the Hungarian National Seismological Network is now operated by the Kövesligethy Radó Seismological Observatory that is a part of the Geodetic and Geophysical Institute (GGI), Research Centre for Astronomy and Earth Sciences (CSFK).

 Present building of the Seismological Observatory.